Freechains/README/docs/cons.md

 creating *hard forks* in the network.
 A hard fork occurs when a local branch contains at least 7 days of activity considering the average of the last 28 days in the common prefix.
-As an example, if the common prefix has 100 posts in the last 28 days, the week average is 25 posts.
+As an example, if the common prefix has 100 posts in the last 28 days, the weekly average is 25 posts.
 Hence, if the local branch contains more than 25 new posts, it must be ordered first, even if the remote branch has more reputation, which creates a hard fork.